Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/04-Code-Layout.md

-# Organization, Modularity, and Error Handling
+# Code Reuse, Modularity, and Error Handling

 ## Learning Objectives
 By the end of this lesson, students will be able to: